cy7sh/website/content/posts/create-a-file-sharing-service-on-azure.md

 ```
 Driver={ODBC Driver 18 for SQL Server};Server=tcp:trashcan.database.windows.net,1433;Database=trashcandb;TrustServerCertificate=no;Connection Timeout=30;
 ```
 This is not a Python tutorial so I won't go into any detail about inserting and query data into and from the datbase.
-You can always check out the full (source code on github)[https://github.com/singurty/trashcan].
+You can always check out the full [source code on github](https://github.com/singurty/trashcan).
 I also implemented the encryption feature and made the frontend more tolerable with CSS and Jinja2 templates.